 Nursing training and registration

 The nursing reform movement led by Florence Nightingale, which originated in Britain in the 1860s, was significant in the transformation of hospitals.
-This produced a new style of nurse who was efficient, obedient, clean, hard-working and sober.
+It produced a new style of nurse who was efficient, obedient, clean, hard-working and sober.
 Nursing leaders (matrons) were posted around the British Empire and took ideas about cleanliness and discipline within hospitals with them.
 Auckland Hospital appointed its first matron in 1865, but it was not until 1883 that the first Nightingale-trained matron, Annie Crisp, transformed the hospital environment.

 Nursing was feminised – the trained male nurses who had previously dominated hospitals now mainly worked in mental hospitals.
 However, the orderlies who performed physical tasks such as moving patients around remained mostly male.
 To encourage respectable young women to become nurses, supervised nurses’ homes were set up on hospital premises.

 The Nurses Registration Act 1901 was the first legislation covering nursing training and registration in the world.
 This act formalised the hospital-based nature of nurse training through a system of apprenticeship, involving three years of training and a state examination.
 From the 1970s nurses were trained in tertiary institutions rather than in hospitals.

 Donating blood in the 1920s was not for the faint-hearted.
 A donor recalled his experience when he first gave blood in Auckland in 1925: ‘The needle used to draw blood seemed like a 2½ [inch] nail and about as blunt … Often the blood was taken in an operating theatre where a local anaesthetic was sometimes used and the patient [being operated on] lay beside you.’2

-Medical science advanced significantly in the 20th century and hospitals were central to these developments.
+Medical science advanced significantly in the 20th century, and hospitals were central to these developments.
 The discovery of blood types in 1901 made blood transfusion safer and helped prevent death from haemorrhage following surgery and childbirth.
-Techniques were devised between the world wars to store blood products.
+Between the world wars, techniques to store blood products were devised.
 Blood banks were established, which increased the number of operations that could be performed.